Edwards Lifesciences Corp (EW)'s Winning Formula: Financial Metr

 Understanding Edwards Lifesciences Corp Business

-Edwards Lifesciences Corp, with a market cap of $56.19 billion and sales of $6.00 billion, is a pioneer in medical devices for structural heart disease.
-Spun off from Baxter International in 2000, it has cemented its leadership in surgical tissue heart valves, transcatheter valve technologies, and critical monitoring systems.
-Approximately 55% of its total sales are derived from international markets, showcasing its global footprint.
+Edwards Lifesciences Corp, with a market cap of $55.02 billion and sales of $6.00 billion, is a prominent player in the medical devices industry.
+Spun off from Baxter International in 2000, the company has carved out a leadership position in the market for advanced stages of structural heart disease.
+Its product portfolio includes surgical tissue heart valves, transcatheter valve technologies, surgical clips, catheters, and monitoring systems used to measure a patient's heart function during surgery.
+With approximately 55% of its total sales generated from outside the U.S., Edwards Lifesciences Corp boasts a significant global footprint.

 Financial Strength Breakdown